 4) The impact of astrophysical processes on the structural properties of forming galaxies

 When applying please indicate your preference for the research topic.
 All research topics could also form the basis for either a Bachelor or a Master thesis in Astrophysics, Theoretical physics or a related field.
+Preference will be given to students, who are working on their Master thesis.
 For advanced students there is also a possibility to continue with a PhD thesis project after the successful completion of the Master thesis.

 The goal of this project is to learn about and perform calculations in holographic duality.
 This duality is a discovery in theoretical physics (more specifically in string theory) that relates two very different types of theories; a gravitational theory and a quantum field theory.
 Results in one theory can be translated to results in the other.